 Travel Report: Mandarin’s House, Macau.

 February 2018.
-There are two nineteenth century historical townhouses in Macau peninsula that are open to the public.
+There are two historical, nineteenth century townhouses in the Macau Peninsula that are open to the public.
 Mandarin’s House, located on the quiet Travessa de António da Silva, is the most prestigious as it was once home to the renowned Chinese reformist Zheng Guanyin.
-It’s free to enter, just give your nationality at the information counter and head on through the moon entrance arch.
+Moreover, It’s free to enter.
+Just give your nationality at the information counter and head on through the moon entrance arch.

-February 2018.
-Guanyin and his father built Mandarin’s House as a 60-room 400.000 thousand square-meter complex back in 1869.
-And it was here that he wrote his masterpiece Words of Warning in Times of Prosperity, which greatly influenced the political thinking of Sun-Yat Sen and Chairman Mao.
+Guanyin and his father built this townhouse as a 60-room, 400.000 thousand square-meter complex back in 1869.
+It was here that he wrote his masterpiece Words of Warning in Times of Prosperity, which greatly influenced the political thinking of Sun-Yat Sen and Chairman Mao.

-February 2018.
-After Guanyin’s death Mandarin’s House was divided up into rented accommodation, with as many as three hundred people living here at one time.
+After Guanyin’s death, the house was divided up into rented accommodation.
+In fact, at one time as many as three hundred people lived here!

 For more on my time in this amazing corner of China, check out my other articles on Macau.

 Like these?
 Then why not leaf through my many other reports from across China.

 I’ve also written a short story series called Challenged in China.